UKHomeOffice/playbook/playbook/problem.md

 ---
 layout: page
-title:  "Understand the problem you're trying to solve"
+title:  "Understand the problem"
 permalink: /problem/
 category: contents
 ---

-### Principle 1

-Looking at the context of what your users are trying to achieve helps you to understand the problem you're trying to solve.
+You need to consider the problem you're trying to solve for your users.
+Looking at the context of what your users are trying to achieve can help.

 ## Why this is important